-- Year 0 is the outcome figures from the 31/03/2019 management accounts. - Year 1 is the annual budget for 2019/20. - ➤ Year 2 5 is prepared using the following assumptions which were incorporated in the 5 year projections: - General Inflation assumed at 2.0% for the five year period. - ➤ A rental/service charge increase assumed at CPI inflation only. - The SHR figures give arrears net of bad debts. - ➤ The projections assume the current staffing structure, plus a finance manager and contingency for the 5 year period. - ➤ Includes Employer Pension contributions at 14.6% for members of the Final Salary Pension scheme.
-This may change when results of next triennial valuation is known. - Assumed 10% and 8% for two defined contribution schemes for those enrolled and 0% for those not.
-Auto Enrolment took place on 1 August 2016 and will be reviewed 2019. - ➤ Past Service Deficit contributions will increase by 3% each year until 2022 in accordance with Pension Trust assumptions.
-This may change when the results of the next triennial valuation is known. - Operating cost increase (overheads etc.) assumed at 2.5% (0.5% above general inflation). - ➤ Direct maintenance cost increase is assumed at an increase of 2.5% (0.5% above general inflation). - Cyclical maintenance and planned renewals costs are based on the long term projections life cycle costings work by David Adamson.
-This will be updated during 2019 to JMP survey outcomes. - ➤ Average cost of borrowing (long term loans) is assumed in line with fixed rates in place for 2 loans (one fixed rate matures in December 2019 and the other in December 2025).
-The variable rate loans assume a year on year increase in LIBOR rate throughout the five year period (2.5 5.3%).
+- ➤ Year 0 is the outcome figures from the 31/03/2020Annual Financial Statements. - > Year 1 is the updated annual budget for 2020/21, as matches 30 year projections - ➤ Year 2 5 is taken from the 30 year financial projections, as updated using the following assumptions: - General Inflation assumed at 2.0%. - ➤ A rental/service charge increase assumed at CPI inflation only. - > The projections assume the current staffing structure for the 5 year period. - Includes existing pension scheme arrangements. - Operating cost increase (overheads etc.) assumed at 0.5% above general inflation in year 1 then at inflation only. - > Arrears and bad debt provision amended to reflect Covid19 impact. - ➤ Direct maintenance cost increase is assumed at an increase of 0.5% above general inflation. - Cyclical maintenance and planned renewals costs are based on the long term projections life cycle costings work. - Average cost of borrowing (long term loans) is assumed in line with existing loan arrangements and assumed increase in borrowing over the five year period.